 Most 3D printers are used by hobbyists, or people making plastic prototypes.
 We haven’t seen 3D printers used in large scale manufacturing operations yet.
 Especially for metal parts, CNC machining is still the preferred manufacturing method.

-CNC machining has been widely used since the 1940s and is used to produce millions of unique parts around the world.
+CNC machining has been widely used since the 1940s and is one of the traditional manufacturing methods used to produce millions of unique parts around the world.

 In this article, we’ll compare the pros and cons of 3D printing and CNC machining, along with how each process works and their capabilities.

-3D printing and CNC machining are used for similar tasks, such as creating a custom part.
+3D printing and CNC machining are used for similar tasks, such as creating a custom part or component.
 How each process accomplishes the task is almost the opposite.

-CNC machining process: There are a few different types of CNC machines.
+CNC machining process: There are a few different types of CNC (computer numerical control) machines.
 The machines have varying capabilities for machining varying complexities of parts.
-The basic process involves taking a raw material and using a subtractive process.
+The basic process involves taking a raw material and using a subtractive manufacturing process.
 CNC machines use a cutting tool to drill and cut the desired part shape.
 The raw materials can include most plastics, wood, and metals.

 Both processes can use computer programs that require minimal human involvement after setup.
 Specific measurements or a CAD program is used to input the part design and specifications.